hauchel/duco/doc/tiny85.md

 ﻿This is work in progress.
 # Overview
 Instead of the huge power-consuming Arduino MiniPros, cute ATtiny85 are used for calculating the hashes.
 Challenge is the missing I2C hardware, the 8 kB flash and 512 B RAM.
 But this still is an Arduino.
-The subsequent information is for mature readers only,  there is no support for this approach.
+It is run with 16 MHz internal PLL, so no additional components required.
+Hashrate is - like MiniPro - about 195 H/s.

 Due to the low RAM those limitations currently exist:
  - difficulty not sent, fixed to 10, makes no difference
  - ducoID not used, provided by master

 The I2C address tells the other programs if it's a tiny, I2C <=49 are MiniPros, 50+ attiny85.

-While MiniPro I2C is very stable, no issues within 24 hour operation, the ATtiny sometimes fail, currently no idea wether it's hardware, software or the moon.
+The subsequent information is for mature readers only,  there is no support for this approach.

 # SpenceKonde Core